School District of Philadelphia: Policies

 Beginning in 2001 the district required all schools to enact school uniforms or strict dress codes.
 Some schools had already adopted uniforms prior to 2001.

-Classifying schools

-The Philadelphia School District rates and categorizes schools based on performance.
-Vanguard schools are considered the leading performing schools within the district and require a special admission process for students.
-Non-vanguard schools that make adequate yearly progress are considered traditional district schools.
-Empowerment schools are schools that are struggling.
-Traditionally, failing schools are privatized and are called renaissance schools.
+Learning networks

+Each school in the School District of Philadelphia is part of a learning network that is led by an Assistant Superintendent, to whom school principals report.
+SDP learning networks include geography-based learning networks that are numbered (13 during the 2023-2024 school year).
+SDP learning networks also include the Acceleration Network for schools receiving additional intervention support to improve academics, the Innovation Network that includes criteria-based schools, and the Opportunity Network that includes alternative and contract-based schools that offer targeted programming to smaller groups of high need students.

+SDP leadership also includes Associate Superintendents of School Performance, who support either Elementary or Secondary schools.

+This leadership structure aligns to the School District of Philadelphia's 5 year strategic plan.
+"Accelerate Philly: 2023-2028 Strategic Plan" focuses on "Centering schools and school leadership teams as the units of change", according to its Theory of Action.

 Staff hiring and performance measure

-Under the strategic plan, the district allows principals to hire teachers and staffs and create incentives for high performing teachers and schools, such as tenure.
-The district also created tracking tools, performance indicators, to gauge the progress of schools and how schools affect student achievement.
-The district increased the staffs and accessibility of its call centers to provide services and allow parents and community to report directly to the headquarters..
+Under the strategic plan, the district allows principals to hire teachers and staff and create incentives for high-performing teachers and schools, such as tenure.
+The district also created tracking tools, and performance indicators, to gauge the progress of schools and how schools affect student achievement.
+The district increased the staff and accessibility of its call centers to provide services and allow parents and the community to report directly to the headquarters.